 Bacillus thuringiensis subspecies israelensis (Bti) is a naturally occurring bacterium found in soils.
 It contains spores that kill mosquito larvae (and blackfly and fungus gnat larvae), but is harmless to other living things including animals, plants, and people.
 Bti has been found to be very effective in reducing mosquito larval populations.

 Bti is used for mosquito control by the Vector Control Program, and is also available for residential mosquito control.
 It can be put into standing water, like rain barrels, ponds and fountains, to prevent development of larvae.
-It is available to purchase in hardware and garden stores in either a briquet or granular form (Look for a product like Mosquito Dunks or Mosquito Bits).
+It is available to purchase in hardware and garden stores in many different forms including: briquettes, granules, liquids, tablets, and pellets.

 Adding Bti to standing water can prevent mosquito breeding and the spread of mosquito-borne diseases.

-- Bti larvicides are perfect for treating rain barrels, ponds, and fountains to prevent mosquito breeding
+- Bti larvicides are ideal for treating rain barrels, ponds, and fountains to prevent mosquito breeding.

-- Sprinkle granular larvicide into the water collected between the leaves of bromeliad plants to eliminate larvae
+- Treat the water collected between the leaves of bromeliad plants with a liquid Bti larvicide to eliminate larvae.

-- Follow all instructions on the product label
+- Follow all safety instructions on the product label.